 Lehigh Valley

 The Emmaus Farmers Market is a local weekly gathering, with the goal of “providing the community with safe, local, highly nutritious produce while educating on the benefits of supporting local agriculture to preserve farmland.”
-It operates rain or shine on Sundays from 10 a.m. to 1 p.m., from May through November, and it keeps going through winter, the the hours change.
+It operates rain or shine on Sundays from 10 a.m. to 1 p.m., from May through November, and it keeps going through winter, though the hours change.
 December through April, the market switches to the second and fourth Sundays from 10 a.m. to noon.
 The array of vendors is impressive; all of them are located in Pennsylvania within 75 miles of the market, and everything sold at the market must be grown or made by the person selling them.
 Triangle Park, Emmaus; no phone.

 Southeastern PA

 Ambler, PA is a quaint, tight-knit town, and its local farmers market carries that vibe through each week.
-Every Saturday from 9 a.m. to 1 p.m., vendors and neighbors meet at the corner of Butler and Maple Avenues at the SEPTA train station, starting the weekend off right with peak-season produce and locally made wares.
+Every Saturday in May through November, from 9 a.m. to 12 p.m., vendors and neighbors meet at the corner of Butler and Maple Avenues at the SEPTA train station, starting the weekend off right with peak-season produce and locally made wares.
 Every farm stand accepts FMNP and WIC Program vouchers, and most accept credit or debit cards, which comes in handy when you’re low on cash.
 Sign up for the market’s email newsletter to find out which vendors will be in attendance each week, and for updates on events.
 29 W. Butler Ave., Ambler; (215) 733-9599.

 In West Philadelphia, the Clark Park Farmers Market is an institution — this year-round market has been running since 1998!
 Every Saturday, from 10 a.m. to 2 p.m., you can find pretty much the entire neighborhood there, strolling among the vendors, chatting up the farmers and cheese makers, and laying out blankets to sit and enjoy some of their purchases, like Amish whoopie pies, iced coffee and cheese and crackers, in the sunshine.
 Food trucks pull up to offer bites, like breakfast tacos and banana whips, and the nearby playground helps little legs expend some energy.
 Don’t forget your reusable tote and some cash, as a few of the vendors don’t accept credit cards.
 43rd St. and Baltimore Ave., Philadelphia; no phone.

 In Philly’s swank Society Hill neighborhood, Headhouse Farmers Market is widely considered one of the best in the area.
 It’s not uncommon to see the city’s most well-known chefs shopping the stalls for Asian pears, charcuterie, craft cider and other wares you might not find in other markets.
 There’s actually not much you won’t find in this historic covered pavilion: fresh oysters, herbal tinctures, foraged mushrooms and local whiskey are just a few of the options from the huge selection of beautiful produce and goods that are available at this bustling Sunday market.
-It’s held year-round from 10 a.m. to 2 p.m.
+It’s held year-round from 10 a.m. to 1 p.m.
 2nd & Lombard Streets, Philadelphia; no phone.

 South Central PA

 The PA Open Air Farmers Market has been doing its thing since 1974!
 It runs May through Nov, rain or shine, on Tuesdays and Fridays from 9 a.m. to 4 p.m. in the Farm Show parking lot.
 A group of 25-plus vendors include farmers and producers offering fresh-picked produce, as well as European-style breads, wine, ice cream, cheese, homemade baked goods, pasture-raised meats, poultry, eggs and more.
 You can also find a bounty of Pennsylvania-grown native plants, perennials, annuals, herbs and hanging baskets to help spruce up your garden.
 Troutman’s food truck provides hot food, which can be enjoyed at the picnic tables on site or under a shady tree, picnic-style.
 Parking is always free for market customers.
-2300 N. Cameron St., Harrisburg; (717) 512-4187
+2300 N. Cameron St., Harrisburg; (717) 512-4187.

 North Central PA